 Who Are Whistleblowers?

 Bank tellers and managers.
 Nurses and other medical personnel on any level.
 A mid-level manager for a major corporation (remember Enron?).
 Defense contractor machinists, suppliers, manufacturers, and procurement companies.
 Construction companies and their subcontractors.
+People just like you.

-Attorney Gary Jackson handled a whistleblower lawsuit3 against CVS Caremark (RxAmerica a wholly-owned subsidiary of CVS Caremark Corporation) for Medicare fraud.
+Attorney Gary Jackson handled a whistleblower lawsuit3 against CVS Caremark (RxAmerica, a wholly-owned subsidiary of CVS Caremark Corporation) for Medicare fraud.
 This case was one of the first False Claims Act settlements involving Medicare’s Prescription Drug Program, known as Part D. The company agreed to pay the government $5.25 million1 to resolve allegations that it made false submissions to the Centers for Medicare & Medicaid Services (CMS).

 What Are Examples of Fraud That People Have Reported?

 Or maybe you’re a branch manager in a bank who discovers a pattern of fraud, like the Wells Fargo fake account scandal.
 A Wells Fargo branch manager was fired after reporting her suspicions of fraud.
-Federal law prohibits retaliation when an employee reports potentially unlawful activity.
-The branch manager sued and won her job back and more than $500,000 in back pay and legal fees.[ Back to Top ]
+Federal and state laws prohibit retaliation when an employee reports potentially unlawful activity.
+The branch manager sued and won her job back and more than $500,000 in back-pay and legal fees.

-Why Would I Want to Report a Claim?
+Why Would I Want to Report Fraud?

-How Much Might I Get?
+How Much Might I Get For Being a Whistleblower?

 False Claims Act Protects Whistleblowers

-Whistleblower provisions of the federal False Claims Act permit individuals to sue on behalf of the U.S. government for false claims and to share in any recovery.
+Whistleblower provisions of the federal False Claims Act permit individuals to sue on behalf of the U.S. government for false claims and share in any recovery.
 The False Claims Act allows those with evidence of fraud against federal programs or contracts to sue the wrongdoer on behalf of the U.S. government.
-While employees and others having knowledge of fraud may be reluctant to come forward with a lawsuit due to possible repercussions from their employer, the False Claims Act allows them to file a whistleblower claim while receiving certain protections under federal law.
-If the whistleblower is an employee, the False Claims Act offers protection from discrimination, termination, shortened work hours, demotions, an inhospitable work environment, and other punishments from the employer.
+While employees and others having knowledge of fraud may be reluctant to come forward with a lawsuit due to possible retaliation by their employer, the False Claims Act allows them to file a whistleblower claim while receiving certain protections under federal law.
+If the whistleblower is an employee, the False Claims Act offers protection from discrimination, termination, shortened work hours, demotions, inhospitable work environment, and other punishments from the employer.

 The complaint is filed under seal for 60 days or longer and is not available to the accused company, entity, or the public, and it cannot be discussed except by those who are investigating the case.
 During this 60-day period, the government will investigate the claims and gather evidence.
 If the government chooses to participate in the lawsuit, litigation will be conducted with an attorney and the government’s lawyer.
-If the government chooses not to participate, the attorney may continue to pursue the case on behalf of the whistleblower in some cases.
+If the government decides not to participate, the attorney may continue to pursue the case on behalf of the whistleblower in some cases.

 While cases are filed under seal for 60 days to help protect the whistleblower, your anonymity will not last forever.
-Whistleblower protections are generally triggered if you have been fired, and filing a False Claims Act case will not necessarily prevent you from being fired.[ Back to Top ]
+Whistleblower protections are generally triggered if you have been fired, and filing a False Claims Act case will not necessarily prevent you from being fired.
+However, the law also allows you to be compensated if you can show that your firing or demotion was retaliation.[ Back to Top ]

 This evidence will be used in the written Complaint or Relator’s Statement filed with the responsible U.S. Attorney.
-The Complaint and the Relator’s Statement will include the name of the entity suspected of fraud, the nature and operation of the alleged fraud, and any documented evidence supporting it.
+The Complaint and the Relator’s Statement will include the name of the entity or entities suspected of fraud, the nature and operation of the alleged fraud, and any documented evidence supporting it.

 How long does the process take?

-Approximately 100 to 150 cases a year are positively resolved.
+Approximately 100 to 150 cases a year are positively resolved.[ Back to Top ]

-If the government decides not to pursue the case, which can happen in 80% percent of the cases, you can still file suit on behalf of the government.
-If your case is successful, you would be entitled to a higher portion of the government’s recovery, up to 30%.
+If the government decides not to pursue the case, which happens in about 80% percent of the cases, you can still generally pursue the suit on behalf of the government.
+If your case is successful, you may be entitled to a higher portion of the government’s recovery, up to 30%.

 Whistleblowers Provide Majority of Government Fraud Recovery

 While there can be substantial compensation for whistleblowers, it is not easy or comfortable to come forward with incriminating information.
 Some people fear job discrimination, job loss, or worse.
 Yet, Attorney Gary Jackson says he believes many people come forward because they feel it is their duty.
-“Cheating the government is not only wrong, but many feel, as taxpayers, they too, have been cheated,” he said.
+“Cheating the government is not only wrong but many feel, as taxpayers, they too have been cheated,” he said.

-A duty to come forward is what our founding fathers envisioned in 1778 when the U.S. Congress enacted America’s first Whistleblower Law:
+A duty to come forward is what our founding fathers envisioned in 1778 when the U.S. Congress enacted America’s first Whistleblower Law.

-“It is the duty of all persons in the service of the United States, as well as all other inhabitants thereof, to give the earliest information to Congress or any other proper authority of any misconduct, frauds or misdemeanors committed by any persons in the service of these states.”
+“It is the duty of all persons in the service of the United States, as well as all other inhabitants thereof, to give the earliest information to Congress or any other proper authority of any misconduct, frauds, or misdemeanors committed by any persons in the service of these states.”

 Stakes are high for the whistleblower.
-That is why it is important to contact an experienced North Carolina whistleblower attorney who can help protect your rights and interests throughout the process.Text Us
+Contact an experienced North Carolina whistleblower attorney who can help protect your rights and interests throughout the process.Text Us

 3 Some cases listed were handled prior to attorney’s association with the Law Offices of James Scott Farrin.